Sravanthgithub/anime-search-weaviate/README.md

 5. Navigate to the URL that Streamlit outputs and upload an image.
 The program will query Weaviate for a vectorized search of similar images.
 If you are running this in a local environment, the URL will be:
     ```
     http://127.0.0.1:8501/
     ```

-6. (Optional) To handle CORS and XSRF protection in Streamlit, run this command if you encounter **Socket Errors** while connecting to the Streamlit app URL:
-    ```
-    streamlit run streamlit_app.py --server.enableCORS false --server.enableXsrfProtection false
-    ```

 ## Images